microsoft/BuildXL/Documentation/Wiki/Service-Pips.md

 * Service pips should not be cached.
 A service starts only if some pip which requires the service needs to execute (cache miss).

-* Sercice pips may choose on their own accord to skip work.
+* Service pips may choose on their own accord to skip work.
 In the drop example described above the `dropd.exe` service pip makes sure the external service is aware of the output file but it will avoid uploading content when the remote system already has the content.

 ### Sandbox Considerations